tweag/python-monorepo-example/content/blog/2022-10-05-python-monorepo-1.md

 description: "How to build your Python monorepo from scratch: structure and tooling"
 ---

-In an organization, delivering interdependent software across teams can be quite challenging.
+Delivering interdependent software across teams of an organization is challenging.
-Changes in a package can require changes in one of its dependencies.
-To do that, it is usually required to first make the changes in the dependency and publish a new release of it.
-Only then can the original package be update accordingly.
+When changes in a package require changes in one of its dependencies, it is usually required to first make the changes in the dependency and publish a new release of it, only then can the original package be update accordingly.
-In the context of a bigger organization with many interdependent packages, those processes can quickly add up, leading to numerous cascading Pull Requests (PRs) across many repos.
+In the context of a bigger organization with many interdependent packages, those processes can quickly add up, leading to numerous cascading Pull Requests (PRs) across many repos, which is hard to manage and adds friction to the development workflow.

-An alternative is to "live at HEAD": instead of waiting for releases and cascading PRs, a developer can work on all related packages at once in one PR and publish them all in one go.
+An alternative is to "live at HEAD": instead of waiting for releases and cascading PRs, a developer works on all related packages at once in one PR and publishes them all in one go.
-Such a development workflow requires the use of a monorepo.
+Such a development workflow requires to go from numerous code repositories to a single repository, called "monorepo".

-Starting a monorepo from scratch can be challenging: there are lot of choices to make and these choices will impact the development process of many engineers.
+However, designing a monorepo can be challenging as it impacts the development workflow of all engineers.

-In this post, we describe the design of a Python monorepo: how we structure it, which tool we favore, alternatives that were considered, and some possible improvements.
+In this post, we describe a design for a Python monorepo: how we structure it, which tool we favore, alternatives that were considered, and some possible improvements.

 ## Projects and libraries